-- the existing risk profile of Ingleside versus the proposed draft Structure Plan; - changes to development and population densities; - structure and settlement patterns; - development and density scenarios/options based on varying risk levels; - evacuation networks and alternative evacuation models (i.e. neighbourhood safer places and evacuation centres); - the ecological values and topography in and surrounding the Precinct;
+- the existing risk profile of Ingleside versus the proposed draft Structure Plan; - changes to development and population densities; - structure and settlement patterns; - evacuation networks and alternative evacuation models (i.e. neighbourhood safer places and evacuation centres); - the ecological values and topography in and surrounding the Precinct; - the element of human behaviour in preparing for and responding to bushfire emergency; - the transfer of risk to emergency services and risk to frontline firefighting personnel; and

-- the element of human behaviour in preparing for and responding to bushfire emergency; - the transfer of risk to emergency services and risk to frontline firefighting personnel; and - the impact of the 1994 bushfires on Ingleside and surrounding areas and the transition of fire which occurred irrespective of low fuel buffer areas.
+• the impact of the 1994 bushfires on Ingleside and surrounding areas and the transition of fire which occurred irrespective of low fuel buffer areas.

-Overall and having regard to the 'inappropriate' development benchmarks prescribed by statelevel policy Planning for Bushfire Protection (PBP 2018), the scale and complexity of the competing, compounding and cascading risks to life and property indicated by the draft Structure Plan, supported by the evidence base presented by this risk assessment, determines that currently available mitigation measures are unable to reduce the risk profile created by the draft Structure Plan to a level which is universally acceptable to DPE, NSWRFS or Northern Beaches Council.
+Overall and having regard to the 'inappropriate' development benchmarks of PBP 2018, the scale and complexity of the competing, compounding and cascading risks to life and property, supported by the evidence base presented by this risk assessment, determines that available mitigation measures are unable to reduce the risk profile to a level which is universally acceptable to DPE, NSWRFS or Northern Beaches Council insofar as the current draft Structure Plan.